Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 Testing variables (should not be set in production):
 DEVELOPMENT, If set puts the project into debug mode.
 TEST_IP, Should be set to the IP address of the testing machine.
 When the server is run with the command: python3 manage.py runserver 0:8000 other devices on the local network will be able to connect to the site via this address for testing.
+The python print() and JavaScript console.log functions were used to output variable values and breakpoints during development to give hints to where faults were occurring and why.

-I used CLI to check all the errors in the code by using command "flake8"
+I used CLI to check the errors in the code by using command "flake8"

 Trough Manually testing i used:
 * Google Chrome DevTools - Used to test the application's functionality, the responsiveness to ensure that it appeared in the desired way on different screen sizes.
 The CSS visualisation to figuring out the correct style properties to override Bootstraps user agent styling if needed.